I’ve been working hard to get these reviews done because holy moly, are there a ton of AMAZING new picture books to tell you about!

 The Cutest Thing Ever by Amy Ignatow, illustrated by Hsinping Pan

 An enthusiastic narrator speaks to readers directly in hopes that we will agree that everything in this book (two kittens wearing hats, inside another hat that a cute monster is wearing all riding a unicorn up a rainbow road…) is the cutest thing ever!
 (Also, there are bunnies and koalas.)
 I think you’ll agree about all the cuteness!
 Especially when you see the grand finale cutest thing ever!!
+(Added to Books That Break the Fourth Wall.)

 Three Cheers for Kid McGear! by Sherri Duskey Rinker and AG Ford